Pre-sessional English Course

 Learning and assessment

-The pre-sessional University English (UE) course helps you to improve your academic English for successful study at an English-speaking university.
+The Pre-sessional English course helps you to improve your academic English for successful study at an English-speaking university.
 You will not need to retake a language test (like IELTS) to progress to your degree at Oxford Brookes.

 Learning and teaching

-Teaching takes place in small groups and is organised into modules covering the academic English skills of writing, reading, listening, speaking; language and vocabulary development; and study and research skills.
+Teaching takes place on campus in small groups and is organised into modules covering the academic English skills of writing, reading, listening, speaking; language and vocabulary development; and study and research skills.
 You will have access to materials on our online learning environment, and be taught by highly qualified academic staff who are specialists in English for Academic Purposes.
-You will have an academic advisor available for pop-in hours and official meetings.
+You will have an academic advisor available for drop-in hours and tutorials.

 Assessment